Gerhut/intern-buptsse/README.md

 Any **Modern Browser** is supported.

-*It's sorry if u use IE 6-9, they should never be supported.*
+*It's sorry if u use IE 6-9, they should never be full supported.*

+*Only support for IE>=8 to complete the basic bussiness flow.*

 For Chinese user using a browser with multi-layout engine, pls switch your browser to the "Fast Mode" if it's not turned on by default.